datsuka-qwerty/my_tools/README.md

 ### dis-install
 This is a script to install Discord and BetterDisocrd.
 Please append the save path before running.
+### nano-install.sh
+This is a script to build the nano environment.
+You can chose installing scopatz's nano syntax highlihting.
 ### pdf2p
 This is a script that performs mutual conversion between PDF and JPG,PNG using the pdftoppm and convert commands.
 ```$ pdf2p <convert file>```